joeldba/dwm-dba/README.md

 * fancybar - shows all clients on the bar instead of the single, active client
 * bar-height - allows you to adjust bar thiccness (set to 26px by default)
 * center - centers windows in floating mode
-* fibonacci + centeredmaster layouts
+* fibonacci/dwindle + centeredmaster layouts